SmartMeshFoundation/Photon/docs/rest_api.md

 - `StateString` :The string literal for the Channel States
 -  `settle_timeout`: Some amount of block denoting time period for transaction settlement,which must greater than `reveal_timeout`.
 -  `reveal_timeout`: The block height at which nodes registering `secret`,the default value is 30, and if modified, it can be setting at node startup with `-- reveal-timeout`
+-  `closed_block`: The block height at channel closure
+-  `settled_block`: The block height at channel settlement
+-  `our_balance_proof`: The balance proof data of the participant
+-  `partner_balance_proof`: The balance proof data of the partner

 State|StateString|Description
 ---|---|---